jump to navigation

 Yes, I think, a small part.
 My demographic comprises my age, income, sex, race, socioeconomic status, education, cultural background, religion, and other traits, including, yes, my marital status.
 So why aren’t doctors’ offices asking me, “Are you Buddhist or Pagan?” or “Did you go to college?”

-Answer: They don’t ask because it’s largely irrelevant and none of their business.
+Answer: They don’t ask those questions because those questions are irrelevant and none of their business.
 Yet no one questions whether marital status is relevant and is their business.
 This is just another sign of the arbitrary worship attached to marriage, a privileging that would never fly if applied to any other element of a demographic.
 Can you imagine over a thousand federal laws based on religious status, the way over a thousand laws are based on marital status (and largely discriminate against singles)?

 I hate singlism, but I hate mornings more.
 I stare at Betty, the stare of the exhausted, the confused, the inarticulate.